 Consideration by a Market Advisory Committee Working Group

-The Market Advisory Committee (MAC) is an advisory body comprised of industry representatives and convened by the Rule Change Panel.
+The Market Advisory Committee (MAC) is an advisory body comprised of industry representatives and convened by the Coordinator .
 The MAC is established pursuant to clause 2.3.1 of the WEM Rules and one of its roles is to advise Responsible Procedure Administrators regarding Procedure Change Proposals.

-The MAC may establish Working Groups comprising representatives of Rule Participants and interested stakeholders, to assist it in providing advice to the Rule Change Panel, the ERA, and AEMO on Procedure Change Proposals [WR 2.3.17].
+The MAC may establish Working Groups comprising representatives of Rule Participants and interested stakeholders, to assist it in providing advice to Responsible Procedure Administrators on Procedure Change Proposals [WR 2.3.17].

 The MAC has established the AEMO Procedure Change Working Group to consider proposed amendments to WEM Procedures (including the Monitoring and Reporting Protocol) for which AEMO is the Responsible Procedure Administrator.

 In addition to the AEMO Procedure Change Working Group, the MAC can initiate Working Groups to consider amendments to a specific WEM Procedure.
-Further details of the active Working Groups, including those associated with advising the Rule Change Panel, the ERA and AEMO on potential Procedure Change Proposals are available on the Rule Change Panel’s website.
+Further details of the active Working Groups, including those associated with advising the Responsible Procedure Administrators on potential Procedure Change Proposals are available on the Coordinator’s Website at www.energy.wa.gov.au.

-The Rule Change Panel, the ERA, and AEMO may convene an existing active Working Group established by the MAC to discuss a Procedure Change Proposal either before submitting it into the formal Procedure Change Process or during the formal Procedure Change Process.
+The Responsible Procedure Administrators may convene an existing active Working Group established by the MAC to discuss a Procedure Change Proposal either before submitting it into the formal Procedure Change Process or during the formal Procedure Change Process.

-The Rule Change Panel, the ERA, and AEMO may seek advice on a Procedure Change Proposal directly from the MAC if no Working Group has been established to consider amendments to the relevant WEM Procedure.
+Responsible Procedure Administrators may seek advice on a Procedure Change Proposal directly from the MAC if no Working Group has been established to consider amendments to the relevant WEM Procedure.

-Prior to formal submission of a Procedure Change Proposal, the Rule Change Panel, the ERA, and AEMO must notify members of the appropriate active Working Group (if one exists) as to whether any proposed amendments to the WEM Procedure require discussion by the Working Group and the reasons why.
+Prior to formal submission of a Procedure Change Proposal, the Responsible Procedure Administrator must notify members of the appropriate active Working Group (if one exists) as to whether any proposed amendments to the WEM Procedure require discussion by the Working Group and the reasons why.

 Publication of Procedure Change Proposals